 What does this look like in our Nursery?

 The children spend much of their time at Nursery choosing what they play with and directing their own time.
 This is because they are truly engaged and motivated in their play when they are in control of the choices that they make.
 Our staff use this time to observe the children and join groups and individuals to support, enhance and develop the activity.
 This could be by providing extra equipment, introducing new vocabulary, sharing an idea or posing a question, or modelling a skill.
 We call these ‘teachable moments’.
 It is through these opportunities that we are able to respond to every child’s unique needs immediately, supporting their learning and development in the best way for them.

 In addition to these ‘teachable moments’ we provide lots of new and varied experiences for our children which are either facilitated by our staff or from visitors to Nursery and trips out.
-The Nursery children are very fortunate to be able to access ‘Adventure days’ with the Reception children in the Federation.
-This takes place in the wooded area on the main school field where the children take part in a wide range of activities led by one of our Reception teachers.
+The Nursery children are very fortunate to be able to take part in weekly Forest School sessions.
+This takes place in the wooded area on the main school field where the children take part in a wide range of activities led by one of our nursery assistants.
 During these times the children will be able to climb trees, use tools and enjoy cooking in our fire pit.